OperationCode/operationcode_docs/operations/proposal-process.md

-# OperationCode Board
+# Operation Code Board

-Operation Code is on a mission to help every military, veteran and military family member get coding and contribute to improving the world through open source software.
+Operation Code is on a mission to help the military learn software development, enter the tech industry, and code the future.
 As an open-source organization, we will open up board discussions for input from our community.

 ### Process